 Literally translating to “Book of Changes,” the I Ching is a beautiful, profoundly ancient divination system particularly suited to life’s turning points.
 While in many respects it’s endlessly intricate and complex, you can nevertheless begin working with it and drawing guidance from it immediately.
 The trick is to find a translation you like.
 My personal favorite is Stephen Karcher’s Total I Ching, but based on reports I’ve received, it’s not for everyone.
 Many prefer the more traditional Wilhelm/Baynes translation, and others like the relative simplicity of Brian Brown Walker’s translation.
 (But there are countless others!)

 Once you’ve found one that speaks to you, all you need is three coins and you’re ready to go.

 7. Increase Your Chakra IQ

 Like astrology, many of us know some chakra stuff, but there is still plenty for us to learn.
 And make no mistake: time spent learning more about the chakra system is time well spent!
 After all, working with the chakra system allows us to heal and harmonize mind, body, and spirit while removing blocks and activating our best possible life conditions…Which, you know, pretty much covers everything.

 Earlier this year, I actually created a fun, online chakra workshop.
 You can find it here.
-Other useful chakra resources include Chakras: Awakening and Healing the Energy Body by Anodea Judith and Vocal Toning the Chakras (an Audio CD) by Jonathan Goldman.
+Other useful chakra resources include the book Chakras: Awakening and Healing the Energy Body by Anodea Judith and Vocal Toning the Chakras (an Audio CD) by Jonathan Goldman.

 8. Explore the Tarot

 You can study the tarot for a lifetime, but you can also begin working with it right away.
 So no matter where you are in your tarot journey, there’s somewhere for you to go.

 Biddy Tarot is a much beloved online resource for tarot seekers.
 If you’re like me and it took a while to get your foot in the tarot door, you might like to try The Witches Tarot by Ellen Dugan.
 Something about the beautiful images combined with the straightforward instruction in the companion book helped me finally find my way.